FOSSEE-Internship/contribute-question-interface/docs/source/index.rst

 Creating Questions
 ------------------

 	.. note::  You are allowed to create only 5 questions.
-You can edit and delete questions though.
+You can edit and delete those questions though.

 	1. After login click on **Start Contribution** button to start creating questions.
 	2. On the contribution interface you can view all your questions.